Skip to content

 Args:

-index_or_name: Index number, defaults to current maximum index number + 1 or 0 if no ouput exists yet.
+index_or_name: Index number or name, defaults to current maximum index number + 1.

 """